 Death in service/ill health retirement

 It is vital that all staff consider their personal circumstances and ensure that they and their family are protected.
-Please check your respective pension scheme for the benefits you have access to should the worse were to happen.
+Please encourage staff to check their respective pension scheme for the benefits they have access to should the worse were to happen.

 It is worth noting that certain issues may be present for staff who have opted out of the pension scheme, more junior members and medical students that may be brought into work before the completion of their training.
 For further information please visit the BMA website.

-In the past few weeks, the healthcare workforce has demonstrated extraordinary commitment, going above and beyond the usual scope to provide as much support as possible.
-Although flexibility and adaptation is needed during these unprecedented times, it is paramount that wellbeing of staff is not neglected.
+In the past few months, the healthcare workforce has demonstrated extraordinary commitment, going above and beyond the usual scope to provide as much support as possible.
+Although flexibility and adaptation has been needed during these unprecedented times, it is paramount that wellbeing of staff is not neglected.
 It is of great importance for staff to be working in a manner which is safe and which will not compromise their own health and safety, as well as that of their patients.
 As we start to face the backlog of care, whilst also preparing for a potential second peak alongside other winter pressures, we must ensure we safeguard the wellbeing of our staff.

 Best practice and innovative models